madman-bob/talks/Idris Type-Driven Data Science/talk.md

     If we were using a custom type-system, we could provide a more descriptive error message here.

+    Alternatively, we could use something like Idris 1's error reflection.

+  - `Field` overloads both `String` and `Integer` notation, to allow this.

 - `DotProduct`

   We can constrain our column types.

   So here we have two columns, of the same numeric type, and we're returning a value of the same type.

+- `QuizScoreFilter`

+  - `buildColumn` adds a column to a table, changing the schema.

+    We do type-level computation (admittedly, not much in this example) to work out the schema of the result.

+  - `quizAverage` takes a "gradebook" table, and takes the average of all columns whose names start with "quiz".

+    So we define a custom data type, describing the constraint that all columns whose names start with "quiz" are of the desired type.

 - `PHacking`

+  Skip if short on time.

   We're wanting to compare all of the columns of a table with a particular column, to see whether there's a correlation between eating jellybeans of a particular colour, and getting acne.